zhangmeishan/EGN3LDG/README.md

 EGN3LDG
 ===========================
-A lightweight neural network libary based on dynamic graph for natural language processing
+A lightweight neural network library based on dynamic graph for natural language processing
 * The library supports only cpu, where tensors are implemented based on eigen.
 * The library is fast if only cpu is available. (eigen can be speeded up by MKL)
 * To use this library, just include the directory in your code and call it by "#include N3LDG.h"